TheJacksonLaboratory/bioimaging-tasks-to-tools/index.md

 # Finding more tools
+&nbsp;

-- For a more in-depth curated, categorized listing of open source bioimage analysis tools, see this [`awesome` list](https://github.com/hallvaaw/awesome-biological-image-analysis#awesome-biological-image-analysis-).
+- For a more in-depth curated, categorized listing of open source bioimage analysis tools, see this [`awesome` list](https://github.com/hallvaaw/awesome-biological-image-analysis#awesome-biological-image-analysis-).&nbsp;
 - The [BioImage Informatics Index (Biii)](https://biii.eu), also called "BISE" is a community-curated search engine for finding bioimage analysis software tools, workflows, and training materials.

 # Getting more help